Palazuelos Variscite Cabochon Triangle media thumbnails

 This specific piece

-The triangular silhouette with softened vertices provides a less common geometric gesture in jewelry lapidary than the classic oval or teardrop.
-It works particularly well in contemporary compositions that seek a striking shape without resorting to large stones.
+The triangular silhouette with softened vertices offers a more unusual geometric gesture in jewelry lapidary than the classic oval or tear-drop shape.
+It works especially well in contemporary compositions that seek a strong form without resorting to large stones.
 The contained dimensions (10 × 6 × 3 mm) make it ideal for discreet pieces: individual earrings, small pendants, or minimalist rings.

 How Palazuelos variscite is formed

-• Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness; softened vertices fit into bezels constructed to respect the triangular geometry
+• Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness; softened vertices fit well.

-• Minimalist earrings — the 10 × 6 mm format adds character without bulk; especially suitable for individual earrings or pairs with other geometric pieces
+• Minimalist earrings — the 10 × 6 mm format adds character without bulk.

-• Small pendants — singular silhouette for pieces focused on geometry rather than volume
+• Small pendants — unique silhouette for pieces focused on geometry rather than size.

-• Discreet statement rings — full bezel setting; ideal for small rings for occasional wear (not recommended for continuous daily wear due to moderate hardness)
+• Discreet statement rings — full bezel setting; ideal for small, everyday rings.

-• Wire wrap — alternative for those working with wire wrapping; thin wire gauge 0.6–0.8 mm respecting the three vertices
+• Wire wrap — alternative for those working with wire wrapping; fine gauge wire.

 Iberian variscite in lapidary tradition

-Variscite is one of the minerals with the oldest Iberian ornamental tradition: variscite beads and pendants have been recovered from megalithic tombs of the 4th and 3rd millennia BCE, with particular density in the Iberian northwest and in Catalonia (Neolithic mine of Can Tintorer, Gavà).
-Palazuelos de las Cuevas, in Zamora, is a historic Iberian locality where the mineral is associated with Paleozoic slates.
+Variscite is one of the minerals with the oldest Iberian ornamental tradition: variscite beads and pendants have been recovered from megalithic tombs from the 4th and 3rd millennia BCE, with particular density in the northwest of the Iberian Peninsula and in Catalonia (Neolithic mine of Can Tintorer, Gavà).
+Palazuelos de las Cuevas, in Zamora, is a historic Iberian locality where the mineral is found associated with Paleozoic slates.
 The name "variscite" was coined in 1837 by August Breithaupt, from "Variscia" (the Latin name for German Vogtland, where the species was first described).

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.